-For local students standardized tests (e.g., SAT or ACT) will be used to place them in appropriate English courses.
-For international students, we will use a combination of standardized tests (e.g., TOEFL or SAT) and a guided self-placement for Fall 2020 semester.
+For domestic students standardized tests (e.g., SAT or ACT) will be used to place them in appropriate English courses.
+For international students, we will use a combination of standardized tests (e.g., TOEFL or SAT) and a Guided Placement for Fall 2020 semester.
 You can review general information about this guided placement here.
 The questionnaire and writing sample prompts will available before your orientation session, and will ask about your previous experiences writing in American academic English and to provide brief examples of your writing. .

 As part of the University General Education Requirements, all students are required to complete ENGL 1007, 1010 or 1011.
 (Note: You will need to complete ENGL 1007, 1010 or 1011 before enrolling in other writing (W) courses).
 Honors students have designated sections on the Storrs campus, which also fullfills the First-Year Writing requirement.
 ENGL 1007 is currently offered at Storrs.

 Placement into First-Year Writing is partly based on standardized tests.
 The SAT scoring has recently changed, please use the conversion below from the College Board Concordance tables. if you took the ACT rather than the ACT, please use the conversion table to determine the equivalent SAT score range.

 The new SAT combines the Writing and Language section with the Evidence-Based Reading section for a combined score in the range of 200-800.
 The Writing and Language section has a range of 10-40 similar to the Critical Reading section.
 Scores must reach the threshold for the individual test sections AND the combined score for placement.

 |New SAT “Evidence-Based Reading”||Combined Evidence-Based Reading + Writing and Language Section||Enroll in this class|

 |27 or lower||470 or below||ENGL 1004|